kwetopeta/33nano.github.io/Notes.md

 - [ ] GNU Philosophy review
 - I'm often asked to describe the “advantages” of free software.
 But the word “advantages” is too weak when it comes to freedom.
 Life without freedom is oppression, and that applies to computing as well as every other activity in our lives.
 We must refuse to give the developers of the programs or computing services control over the computing we do.
 This is the right thing to do, forselfish reasons; but not solely for selfish reasons.If the users don't control the program, the program controls the users.
 With proprietary software, there is always some entity, the developer or “owner” of the program, that controls the program—and through it, exercises power over its users.
 A nonfree program is a yoke, an instrument of unjust power.

+I used this [site](https://favicon.io/favicon-converter/) to convert my png to ico format.